 Books by Theme

 Winter is a time to get outdoors and enjoy the weather, particularly in places where there is lots of snow!
-In fact, snow is one of the reasons why the 2014 Winter Olympics are being held in Sochi, Russia.
 Read about Olympic history, how athletes (human and animal) train for and participate in various sports, and the science of snow.
 Whether indoors or outside, you'll enjoy the winter games as you watch them and read about them.

 What kind of cat would go sliding off on skis, and who'd believe it anyway?
-When the family accidentally leaves Henry, their sassy Siamese, behind at the ski lodge, he takes matters into his own paws in this beguiling adventure.
-[Amazon]
+When the family accidentally leaves Henry, their sassy Siamese, behind at the ski lodge, he takes matters into his own paws in this lively adventure.

 Freeze Frame: A History of the Winter Olympics

 The winter games began in France in 1924.
 This compelling examination of their start, the evolution of the games, and more are revealed in photographs and compelling text.
 It is current through the 2006 winter Olympic Games.